 A Quick Ride Can Tell a Lot!

 In most cases we ride horses before we purchase them.
 When riding them there is a lot you can tell about their manners.
 Horses that are trained to rein and stop easily are a must.
-And, if they show signs of being too stubborn to leave their barn or friends, they are going to be at least that stubborn when they come home.
+E, if they show signs of being too stubborn to leave their barn or friends, they are going to be at least that stubborn when they come home.
 We also do not want horses that need an hour of riding before they are calm enough for a guest to be on their back.
 We want to be able to saddle them, get on them immediately, and begin a nice calm ride.
 There are a lot of horses that are not like this and need some exercise before they are ready to behave themselves and pay attention to their rider.

 Even though you would like to take all horse-sellers at their word, it is not always possible.
 For one thing, even if they tell the truth, many horse-sellers have never seen their horse react to someone who has never ridden before.
 Some horses immediately take advantage of a beginner rider while others stick to their training.
-And, only WE know our ranch operation and what will be asked of the horses.
+E, only WE know our ranch operation and what will be asked of the horses.

 When a Horse Arrives at the Vee Bar Guest Ranch